 The UK already has some of the toughest trade union laws in Europe.
-Whilst the Government has pointed to minimum service level requirements in countries including France, Spain and Italy, none of these countries have anything approaching the overall cumulative extent of restrictions found in the UK in terms of the balloting and notification requirements, and the restrictions on the circumstances in which industrial action can be taken.
+Whilst the Government has pointed to minimum service level requirements in countries including France, Spain and Italy, none of these countries have anything approaching the overall cumulative extent of restrictions found in the UK in terms of balloting and notification requirements, permissible use of agency workers as strike replacements and restrictions on the circumstances in which industrial action can be taken.
+The cumulative impact of these existing restrictions with minimum services requirements and the associated threat of dismissal and damages for non-compliance, risk significantly undermining the effectiveness of lawful industrial action.

-Conversely, the imposition of tighter restrictions on trade unions may have the inadvertent effect of prolonging or increasing the frequency of workplace disputes, as concluded by the Government's own Impact Assessment on the Transport Strikes Bill.
+The imposition of tighter restrictions on trade unions may instead have the inadvertent effect of prolonging or increasing the frequency of workplace disputes, as concluded by the Government's own Impact Assessment on the Transport Strikes Bill.